Frequently Asked Questions

 Please remember to notify staff immediately if you or your support person develop any flu-like symptoms (fever, cough, or shortness of breath).

 Can my baby “room in” with me?

+We encourage rooming in.
 Infants usually “room in” with their mothers during day and evening hours.
 Your baby may “room in” with you at any time and for as much time as you decide.
 When you need time for yourself, our staffed nursery is always available for your baby.

 How do I know my baby will be safe?

-Each Steward maternity services center uses a state-of-the-art infant security system to ensure your baby's safety.
+At St. Elizabeth’s, we use a state-of-the-art infant security system to ensure your baby's safety.
 Also, everyone who cares for you and your baby wears a hospital identification badge that includes their photo.

 Will someone help me with breastfeeding?